The Advice Guidance Boundary Review aims to improve consumer access to financial support.

 The Advice Guidance Boundary Review is a response to a growing concern that most consumers in the UK are not getting the financial help they need.
 The review is a joint initiative between His Majesty’s Treasury and the FCA, to examine the regulatory boundary between financial advice and other forms of support.

 Targeted support forms a key part of our review.
-We want to help consumers navigate their financial lives and make effective, timely and informed decisions about their pensions and retail investments.
-Our proposals for targeted support and simplified advice aim to provide consumers with the additional support needed to make these important decisions.
+We want to help consumers navigate their financial lives and make effective, timely and informed decisions about their pensions and retail investments, while ensuring they have the protection that comes from engaging with an authorised firm, rather than friends, family and social media.
+We will also consult on simplifying our advice rules in early 2026.

 Targeted support and simplified advice